-Include a detailed description of what's happening at the event, a program of the event, activities, special guests, musicians, anything relevant to entice visitors to your event.
-If you have flyers or programs in a word or pdf format, please include these with your application.
+When submitting your event, write a detailed description of what's happening, an event schedule or program, activities, entertainment, special guests, and anything relevant to entice visitors to your event.
+If you have flyers or programs in a Word or PDF format, please include these with your application.